 You can pay direct into our bank account.
 Our bank details are:

 Account number: 00008503

 You can pay your Business Rates bill at any PayPoint outlet.
 PayPoint collection terminals are located in newsagents, convenience stores, supermarkets, garages and off-licences.

 You can search for your nearest collection point on the PayPoint website.
 You must take your bill with you when you go to make a payment as it has a specific barcode on it.

 You can pay by cash, debit card or credit card at our kiosks in The Council House, Corporation Street, Derby.
 Please bring your bill with you when you pay.

-For more information on the 2017 Revaluation, rateable values, and business rates, visit the Government Revaluation webpages.
+For more information on the 2017 Revaluation, rateable values and business rates, visit the government revaluation pages.